 Is Dreamland trek & Tour genuinely a local Ladakhi organization?

-Yes Dreamland Trek & Tour is completely a local Ladakhi organization and is run by a team of local Ladakhis based in the heart of Leh, has been organizing adventure activities in various parts of Ladakh, Zanskar and Changthang, since1994.
+Yes Dreamland Trek & Tour is completely a local Ladakhi organization and is run by a team of local Ladakhi based in the heart of Leh, has been organizing adventure activities in various parts of Ladakh, Zanskar and Changthang, since1994.
 We strongly believe in Responsible-Tourism and Sustainable Tourism that strives to minimize its impact on the environment, to respect and benefit our local people and our culture.
-Beside that we are a member of ALTOA (All Ladakh Tour Operators Association) only local Ladakhi operators are listed there.
+Besides that we are a member of ALTOA (All Ladakh Tour Operators Association) only local Ladakhi operators are listed there.
 Tour Operators from India & Abroad are not allowed to organize & run treks and tours in Ladakh.
 They can only work under the banner an ALTOA member.
-You can our listing through this link: http://ladakhaltoa.com/our-member.html

 You can also verify through our clients through our testimonial page www.dreamladakh.com/testimonial.htm by sending an email, most of them have given their email addresses with their reviews.

-Which vaccine(s) does the travellers need in India?
+Which other vaccine(s) does the travelers need in India?